 Figure 4.
-MAM Walker Cell analysis for the region connecting the Pacific and the Atlantic, averaged between 5° S and 5° N. Shading represents the streamfunction (ψ), contours represent the streamfunction climatology (in intervals of 1.5 x 10^{10} kg/s), and vectors represent the zonal winds (u), and vertical velocity (w) response to the different forcings from the Atlantic (a), Pacific (b), and Atlantic+Pacific combined (c), as well as the linear addition of the Pacific and Atlantic contributions (a+b).
+MAM Walker cell analysis for the region connecting the Pacific and the Atlantic, averaged between 5° S and 5° N. Shading represents the streamfunction (ψ), contours represent the streamfunction climatology (in intervals of 1.5×10^{10} kg s-1), and vectors represent the zonal winds (u) and vertical velocity (w) response to the different forcings from the Atlantic (a), Pacific (b), and Atlantic plus Pacific combined (c), as well as the linear addition of the Pacific and Atlantic contributions (d).
 The contours represent the model climatology.
-The difference between the linearly combined response (A+P) and the combined response (AP simultaneously) is represented in (e), while the Atlantic contribution (f) is derived as the difference between (c, AP forcing) and (b, P forcing).
-Stippling in (a-c) represents anomalies that are not statistically significantly different from climatology at the 95% level using a two-tailed Monte Carlo test.
-Stippling in (e) represents differences that are not statistically significantly different between the AP forcing (c) run and the linear combination of the Atlantic and Pacific (A+P, Figure d), at the 95% level using a two-tailed Monte Carlo test.
-Stippling in (f) represents differences that are not statistically significantly different from the P forcing run at the 95% level using a two-tailed Monte Carlo test.
-The rectangular boxes represent the areas for computing the Walker index, while horizontal line represents level and longitude for RWS index.
-Wind vectors in e and f represent statistically different winds from (A+P) and (P), respectively.
+The difference between the linearly combined response (A+P) and the combined response (AP simultaneously) is represented in panel (e), while the Atlantic contribution (f) is derived as the difference between (c, AP forcing) and (b, P forcing).
+Stippling in panels (a)-(c) represents anomalies that are not statistically significantly different from climatology at the 95 % level using a two-tailed Monte Carlo test.
+Stippling in panel (f) represents differences that are not statistically significantly different from the P forcing run at the 95 % level using a two-tailed Monte Carlo test.
+The rectangular boxes represent the areas for computing the Walker index, while the horizontal line represents level and longitude for RWS index.
+Wind vectors in (e) and (f) represent statistically different winds from (A+P) and (P), respectively.